huggingface/blog/transformers-docs-redesign.md

 As transformer models increasingly became the default way to approach AI, the documentation expanded significantly to include new models and new usage patterns.
 But new content was added incrementally without really considering how the audience and the Transformers library have evolved.

-I think it's the reason the documentation experience (DocX) feels disjointed, difficult to navigate, and outdated.
+I think that's the reason why the documentation experience (DocX) feels disjointed, difficult to navigate, and outdated.
 Basically, a mess.

 This is why a Transformers documentation redesign is necessary to make sense of this mess.
 The goal is to: